cpvrlab/SLProject4/docs/pages/Introduction.md

 The following class diagram gives you an overview of the major classes with its important attributes and methods:

-- The **gray boxes** on top contain the application code that depend on the OS and do the GUI, the scene assembly and the video processing.
+- The **brown boxes** on top contain the application code that depend on the OS and do the GUI, the scene assembly and the video processing.
 - The **light blue classes** are the central classes with the top-level instances of SLAssetManager and SLInputManager.
 The core classes for the scene are SLScene and SLSceneView.
+The UI is redered with SLImGui.
 - The **dark blue classes** are the alternative renderers for ray tracing and path tracing.
 - The **yellow classes** define the materials that are responsible for the visual appearances of the mesh objects.
 - The **green classes** build the scene graph that defines the spacial structure of the visible objects.
 - The **pink classes** define a single triangulated mesh object.
 - The **violet classes** encapsulate all OpenGL vertex array object and buffer objects.
 - The **red classes** build the animation framework.
-- The **orange classes** encapsulate the video, image and AR tracking functionality using OpenCV.
+- The **peach classes** to the right encapsulate the video, image and AR tracking functionality using OpenCV.
 CV classes are independent from all SL classes.
 Only SLGLTexture uses CVImage for its texture images.
 - The **red classes** build the animation framework.
 - The **white classes** are low level classes for the math.
 Some of them are within the namespace Utils.
 - The **gray boxes** at the bottom are the external libraries that are used within the frame work.